ehorvat1/fiat_vehicle_mqtt/README.md

 4) Possibility to disable periodic data fetch from fiat cloud.
 If item **sleep** or **sleep_charging** in fiat.cfg is left empty then no periodic data read from fiat is happening.
 Data is read just one time at script start.
 A timestamp is sent every 20 seconds to MQTT item: fiat/php_time .
 So user has to trigger a data read manually by sending string "UPDATE" to the command MQTT topic fiat/"your vin"/command .
 Note: If the last data request is older than 5 minutes and car is charging a DEEPREFRESH is issued automatically (see function apiRequestALL in api.php)
 5) Added a basic version of config file **fiat.cfg** to the repo folder.
 6) Added more logging to function apiRequestAll in api.php
-7) Unix_Timestamps expressed as "Seconds since Jan 01 1970" added 4x
+7) Add 4 more items to MQTT payload: Unix_Timestamps expressed as "Seconds since Jan 01 1970" added 4x

 ## Sources